Note: This post has been updated on 5/20/2021 to reflect updated information on local dining.

 Jernabi Coffee is not only a great place for getting away from campus and relaxing with the laid-back, coffeehouse vibe, but is also host to Clarkson’s monthly “Science Café,” where faculty from the four colleges in the area talk about interesting topics for all to enjoy.

-Best Indoor Scenery — Park Bros.
-Coffee Lab, ½ Main St.
+Best Indoor Scenery — Park Bros Coffee, 9 Market St.

-If you want to feel like you’ve walked through the doors of a hip and trendy NYC coffee shop, then Park Bros. will be your favorite spot, complete with jazz streaming from the speakers and leather chairs.
-Try one of their daily made scones to dunk in your coffee or tea.
+If you want to feel like you’ve walked through the doors of a hip and trendy NYC coffee shop, then Park Bros. will be your favorite spot, complete with jazz streaming from the speakers.
+Try one of their daily made scones to dunk in your coffee or tea, or better yet, feast on one of their yummy sandwiches on one of many flavors of homemade, fresh daily bagels.

 Best Food Challenge — Village Diner, 22 Depot St.

-Best “Fast” Food — The Bagelry, 9 Market St.
+Best “Fast” Food — Lee’s Hawaiian Grill, 3 Market St.

-Best New Restaurant — Marigold Kitchen & Bakery, 21 Market St.
+Best New Restaurant — Royal India Grill, 38 Market St.

 Best Hidden Gem — Barking Dog Saloon, 495 West Parishville Rd.